Skip to Content

 fresh strawberry margarita recipe

-You may also enjoy my Classic Margarita, Tommy’s Margarita, Perfect Frozen Margaritas, or Coconut Orange Blossom Margarita!
+You may also enjoy my Watermelon Margarita, Tommy's Margarita, Spicy Hot Honey Blackberry Margaritas or Hot Pink Malibu Margarita!

 strawberry margarita recipe with muddled strawberries